kennytilton/web-mx/src/tiltontec/example/quick_start/README.md

             ": " (:error-text response)))
         "Click (+) to see a chat fact.")))
 ```
-The cat-request property creates and dispatches an XHR via client/get, producing a core.async channel to receive the response.
+The `cat-request` property creates and dispatches an XHR via `client/get`, producing a core.async channel to receive the response.
 Its watch function awaits the async response and feeds it into a conventional input property.

 We handle async events by directing them to input Cells purpose-created to receive their output, where Matrix handles them like any other input.

 ## Data integrity
+The surface simplicity of Web/MX code relies crucially on Matrix state management, so we pause now to go a little deeper into its technology.
 Matrix silently maintains an internal DAG at run time by noting when one property formula reads another property.
 When a property is modified, Matrix uses the derived DAG to ensure the "data integrity" invariants listed below.

 ### The Data Integrity Contract
 When application code assigns a value to some input cell X, the Matrix engine guarantees: